Colorado Supreme Court

 Jessica E. Yates

 Attorney Regulation Counsel

-Jim Coyle is Attorney Regulation Counsel for the Colorado Supreme Court.
-Mr. Coyle oversees attorney admissions, attorney registration, mandatory continuing legal and judicial education, attorney discipline and diversion, regulation of the unauthorized practice of law and inventory counsel matters.
-Mr. Coyle has been a trial attorney with the Office of Disciplinary Counsel or successor Office of Attorney Regulation Counsel since 1990.
-Prior to that, he was in private practice.
-He earned his law degree from the University of Colorado School of Law in 1985.
+Jessica Yates is Attorney Regulation Counsel for the Colorado Supreme Court.
+Ms. Yates oversees attorney admissions, attorney registration, mandatory continuing legal and judicial education, attorney discipline and diversion, regulation against the unauthorized practice of law, and inventory counsel matters.
+Prior to her appointment by the Colorado Supreme Court, Ms. Yates was in private practice as a partner at Snell & Wilmer LLP, focusing on appeals and litigation.
+She clerked for the Honorable David M. Ebel of the U.S. Court of Appeals for the Tenth Circuit.
+She earned her J.D. from the University of Virginia School of Law in 2006.

 Chief Deputy Regulation Counsel

 Margaret Brown Funk is Chief Deputy Regulation Counsel of the Office of Attorney Regulation Counsel.
 Her responsibilities include operations oversight for the Office of Attorney Regulation Counsel, which includes the Office of Attorney Admissions, Office of Attorney Registration, Office of Continuing Legal and Judicial Education, and the intake and trial divisions in the Office of Attorney Regulation Counsel.
 Ms. Funk graduated from the University of Denver College of Law in 1994 and was in private practice for 12 years before joining the Office of Attorney Regulation Counsel in 2006 as a trial attorney.